elves/elvish/README.md

 ## Building

 Go >= 1.1.1 is required.
+Only Linux is supported at this moment.
 This repository is a go-getable package.

 In case you are new to Go, you are advised to read [How To Write Go Code](http://golang.org/doc/code.html), but here is a quick snippet: